How Vanilla is Made

 Origins

-The humble vanilla bean traces its roots back to the ancient Totonac people of Mexico.
+The humble vanilla bean traces its roots back to the ancient Totonac people of Mexico in the area of Paplanta (present day Veracruz).
 These indigenous people used the vanilla bean to sweeten their xocoatl, or chocolate drink.
 The Aztecs, who conquered Totonacos in 1427, also enjoyed the sweet taste of the vanilla.
 They called it "tlilxochitl," and the Totonacs eventually cultivated it as a tribute to the conquering emperor Montezuma.

 Harvesting